Twin Arrows, Arizona: Decline

-The Twin Arrows Trading Post began to fail with the construction of the Interstate 40 (I-40), because motorists no longer had to take US 66.
+The Twin Arrows Trading Post began to fail with the construction of Interstate 40 (I-40), because motorists no longer had to take US 66.
 Business for the Twin Arrows Trading Post began to decline and it was not long before the store/diner/service station/gift shop passed through the hands of various owners.
 This continued until 1995, when it was finally closed and abandoned.